shawnscoding/reactjs-crontab/README.md

 ## note

-This will work well for simple crontab task but I am aiming to add a tons of features.
-Stay tuned!
+This will work well for simple crontab task but I have a tons of features that I'd like to add.
+So stay tuned!
 Thank you so much for your attention!

 ## License